 Course content

-LPN programs coordinate both classroom learning and clinical practice.
+PN programs coordinate both classroom learning and clinical practice.

 Anatomy and physiology: This subject teaches the anatomy and system of structures of the human body.